 The other side of the coin is the commercial value of a domain name that is very similar to your company or brand name (lorealparis.com or loreal.com).
 This name can become the target of malicious actors to launch attacks, deceive your users by referring them to false sites, and damage your reputation.
 Your domain names can also be targeted by “domainers”.
 These are not necessarily malicious actors, but they base their business on the purchase and resale of domain names.

-- The attacker (squatter) reserves: sstx.fr, sstx.ru, sstx.cn
+- The attacker (squatter) reserves: sstx.fr, sstx.ru, and sstx.cn